 To support the decentralized financial (Defi) ecosystem of Fantom, the Fantom Foundation announced a partnership with the security and analytical platform Dedaub on October 27.
-The Watchdog monitoring system from the Dedaub is a part of this partnership will keep an eye out for bugs and exploits in the smart contracts running on the Fantom blockchain.
+The Watchdog monitoring system from the Dedaub is a part of this partnership.
+Hence, they will keep an eye out for bugs and exploits in the smart contracts running on the Fantom blockchain.

 Fantom is collaborating with Deaub’s continuous smart auditing system and the Contract Library smart contract explorer.

 Contract library was launched in the year 2018 and is an open-source blockchain explorer focused on contracts and is free to use.
 2018.
 It provides a platform for disclosing vulnerabilities while continuously decompiling and analyzing all deployed contracts for human review.
 Contracts that will be introduced to the company network will immediately show up inside the contract library.

 Whereas Watchdog is an automatic, ongoing auditing mechanism that will examine a subset of Fantom Network smart contracts.
 A human auditor reviews all highlighted warnings and escalates them if they are thought to be valid and high-value.